jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 description: Your Prodigy account includes powerful tools to help with your training management.
 ---

-Learn how to get Prodigy up and running for your organiazation. {% .lead %}
+Learn how to get Prodigy up and running for your organization. {% .lead %}

 {% quick-links %}